West Texas Counts

 Areas will be assigned.
 Birds of note seen during recent counts include: Golden Eagle, White-throated Swift, Anna's Hummingbird, Red-naped Sapsucker, Plumbeous Vireo, Hutton's Vireo, Mexican Jay, Townsend's Solitaire, Sage Thrasher, Crissal Thrasher & Green-tailed Towhee.
 Participants always appreciated and needed.
 Please contact Bryan Hale at firstname.lastname@example.org (cell phone: 512-426-6033) for further details.

-Areas covered include the Davis Mountains state park, McDonald Observatory, TNC Trail and Preserve, roadside hot spots, and even a few private ranches.
-Hard to come by in Texas montane bird species regularly encountered on this count include Western Screech-owl, White-throated Swift, Williamson’s and Red-naped Sapsucker, Stellar's Jay, Mountain Chickadee, and Black-chinned Sparrow.
-Of course all the other awesome Far West Texas birds both common all winter and those only present during irruptive years.
-If you would like to participate please contact count compiler Cecilia Riley (Cmriley@bigbend.net).
+Areas covered include the Davis Mountains State Park, TNC Trail and Preserve, roadside hot spots, and even a few private ranches.
+Texas montane bird species regularly encountered on this count include Western Screech-owl, Golden Eagle, Williamson's and Red-naped Sapsucker, Bushtit, Mountain Chickadee, three species of Bluebird, Sage Thrasher, and Black-chinned Sparrow.
+Of course, all the other awesome Far West Texas birds both common all winter and those only present during irruptive years may also be found.
+If you're interested in participating, please contact Cecilia Riley in advance of the count.
+Compiler: Cecilia Riley (Cmriley@bigbend.net).

-Open to all participants.
-Please preregister.
-Interested persons can e-mail compiler Mike Gleason at firstname.lastname@example.org.
-Please include your phone number in your email.
-Your participation is appreciated.
-Within the count circle there is Lake Amistad, Rio Grande River, San Felipe and Spring Creeks, Amistad Recreation Area, Laguna de Plata, and much of Del Rio.
+If you wish to participate please contact me, Mike Gleason, via email, at firstname.lastname@example.org or text at 830-422-6295.
+Routes/areas will be assigned, and checklists will be provided, again via email.
+Within the count circle are Lake Amistad, Rio Grande River, San Felipe and Spring Creeks, Amistad Recreation Area, Laguna de Plata, and much of Del Rio.

 Most areas require moderate to strenuous hiking, and the weather can be snowy, wet, and windy.
 This count will take place under all weather conditions as long as Highway 62/180 remains open.
 This is one of the few places in Texas you can find Steller's Jays.
 Other birds of note from recent counts include: Golden Eagle, Mountain Chickadee, Juniper Titmouse, Pygmy Nuthatch, Mountain and Western Bluebirds, Townsend's Solitaire, Sage and Crissal Thrashers, Green-tailed Towhee, Sage Sparrow and a variety of Dark-eyed Junco ssp.
 Please preregister.
 Interested persons can email compiler Michael Haynie at Michael_Haynie@nps.gov.

 Hueco Tanks Historical Site and Horizon Lake are part of the Christmas bird count circle that is centered at Hueco Tanks immediately west of Martin Canyon and 1.9 miles south of U.S. Hwy 62/180.
-Volunteers are needed and may join in any time that morning.
-Information: Richard Hermosillo at Richard.V.Hermosillo@xcelenergy.com.
+For additional Information about the count, please contact Richard Hermosillo at firstname.lastname@example.org.
+Richard is the former compiler but has moved out of the region.